-The South of France has some of the best French beaches: Languedoc-roussillon alone has more than 40 of them flying the blue flag, the European award for clean bathing water.
+The South of France has some of the best French beaches.
 Following a summer spent visiting the coastline of Southern France, here is our insider's guide to the best South France beaches.
-Also featured here are some excellent South of France beaches along the Cote d'Azur coastline, such has Rayol Canadel-sur-mer and Tahiti beach near St Tropez or Theole-sur-mer near Cannes - all of which are certainly worth a visit.
-If you are coming to the South of France this summer, then this is our collection of the South of France best beaches to go to.
+Some beches did not make the top 10 list (but these are also worth checking out such as Rayol Canadel-sur-mer and Tahiti beach near St Tropez or Theole-sur-mer near Cannes ).
+If you are coming to the South of France this summer, then this is our top 10 collection of the South of France best beaches to go to.

-1. Best South France Beaches - Vias Plage
+1. Best South of France beach - Cap d’Antibes

 Cap Ferrat is reportedly one of the richest areas of Europe.
 It rivals Monaco for more millionaires per hectare.
 Cap Ferrat first became the destination of the rich and famous just after the First World War.
 King Leopold II of Belgium, started the trend for building magnificent villas.
 The writer W. Somerset Maugham bought Villa Mauresque in 1928 and lived there before and after World War II.
 Current famous residents include Microsoft co-founder Paul Allen in Villa Maryland and musical composer Andrew Lloyd Webber.
 Just below the classy village of Saint-jean you will find a tree lined stretch of sand with a shallow bay.
 The water is crystal clear and you can get a wonderful view of the palatial mansions by swimming out into the bay.
 The beach of Paloma Plage is popular with divers (on account of the clear water).
 The public stretch of beach at Paloma Plage can be found by heading towards Paloma point and walking down the short footpath to the beach.

-7. Best South of France beaches - Cannes: Plage du Midi, Plages de la Boca and Theoule-sur-mer
+8. Best South of France beaches - Cannes: Plage du Midi, Plages de la Boca

 The beach at Cannes tends to divide people into two camps.
 Some people love the feel of this beach right in the centre of glamorous Cannes, with its world famous film festival.
 Others complain about this crowded South France beach and the quality of the sand.
 To be honest I am in the latter category and would recommend you make the short drive round to Theoule-sur-mer (a lovely little coastal village).
 The long strip of golden sand to the north of Theoule-sur-mer is a quite calm, with a few bars and cafes around to give you respite from the sun.